478mkharb/devops-learning/Interview/Docker.md

 ## Q130.
 What is BuildKit?

-**Definition:** BuildKit is Docker's modern build backend for building container images.
+**Definition:** BuildKit is Docker’s modern build backend for building container images.

 It improves the build process with capabilities such as:

 - Better build caching
 - Parallel execution where possible
 - Efficient transfer of build context and dependencies
 - Multistage-build support
 - Build secrets and SSH mounts
 - Improved support for advanced build workflows

 A useful interview distinction is: